 - Begin teaching the lesson by facilitating the Cosmetic Testing on Animals presentation.
-Teachers can book an OHS humane educator to facilitate the presentation, using the online booking form at http://www.ottawahumane.ca/youth-programs/teacher-resources/classroom-presentations/humane-education-request-form/. - The presentation is also available for distribution if teachers would like to facilitate the presentation independently.
+Teachers can book an OHS humane educator to facilitate the presentation at https://ottawahumane.ca/youth-programs/teacher-resources/classroom-presentations/. - The presentation is also available for distribution if teachers would like to facilitate the presentation independently.
 We update our content regularly to ensure that it is always up-to-date and accurate.
 To ensure teachers have access to the updated content, the PowerPoint presentation is available electronically, by emailing humaneeducation@ottawahumane.ca. - Leave time for a question and answer period at the end of the lesson.
-Students love to share their own stories about pets and animals if time permits, allow them to share stories and help them draw conclusions about their experiences that relate to the lesson.
+Students love to share their own stories about pets and animals if time permits, allow them to share stories and help them draw conclusions about these experiences that relate to the lesson.